c2FmZQ/tlsproxy/README.md

 * [x] OCSP stapling and OCSP certificate verification.
 * [x] Support for TLS certificates stored locally.
 * [x] Hardware-backed cryptographic keys for encryption and signing with a [TPM](https://github.com/c2FmZQ/tlsproxy/blob/main/docs/TPM.md).
-* [x] Use the same address (IPAddr:port) for any number of server names, e.g. foo.example.com and bar.example.com on the same xxx.xxx.xxx.xxx:443.
+* [x] Use the same address (IP Address:port) for any number of server names, e.g. foo.example.com and bar.example.com on the same xxx.xxx.xxx.xxx:443.

 ```mermaid
 flowchart LR